Bohr-Sommerfeld profile surgeries and Disk Potentials: Construction of the Bohr-Sommerfeld Profile Surgery

 \subsection{Preliminaries}

 Let $(Y,\omega_Y)$ be a simply connected, compact, monotone, symplectic manifold with an integral symplectic form.
 Let $(Z,\lambda) \to Y$ be a prequantization bundle.
-Recall that a prequantization over $Y$ is a circle-bundle-with-connection whose curvature is equal to the pullback of the symplectic form $\omega_Y$.
+Recall that a prequantization over $Y$ is a circle-bundle with a connection one-form $\lambda$ whose curvature is equal to the pullback of the symplectic form $\omega_Y$.

-\begin{conv} In this section whenever we take a parallel transport, it is with respect to the connection induced from $\lambda$. \end{conv}
+\begin{conv} In this section, whenever we take a parallel transport, it is with respect to the connection induced from $\lambda$. \end{conv}

-Let $L_Y$ be a monotone Lagrangian submanifold whose minimal Maslov number($N_L$) is two. \begin{assum} We assume that the symplectic areas of cycles with boundary on the Lagrangian $L_Y$ satisfy, for some $k\in \bN$. \end{assum} From now on, by convention, we will choose the minimal $k$ which satisfies Assumption \ref{as1}.
+Let $L_Y$ be a monotone Lagrangian submanifold whose minimal Maslov number (which we will denote by $N_L$) is two. \begin{assum} We assume that the symplectic areas of cycles with boundary on the Lagrangian $L_Y$ satisfy the following, for some $k\in \bN$. \end{assum}